AllswellSam/AllswellProjects/README.md

 Results and Conclusion:
 -
-Apple's stocks showed the following characteristics between the years 1990 and 2024:
+Apple's stock showed the following characteristics between the years 1990 and 2024:
 - Consistent Long-Term Growth:​ The mean daily return of 0.08% indicates steady long-term growth in Apple's stock price.
 Over time, the stock tends to appreciate, though daily changes are often small.​

 - Significant Daily Volatility:​ With a standard deviation of 2.97%, Apple's stock shows considerable daily volatility.
 Although the mean return is small, there are frequent fluctuations, with potential for both gains and losses.​